contentstack/cli/packages/contentstack/README.md

                                    bulkpublish API will be used to publish the entries --content-types=<value>...
 The Contenttypes from which entries need to be published --delivery-token=<value>     Delivery token for source environment
-      --entry-uid=<value>          Entry Uid for publish all associated variant entries.
-      --include-variants           Include Variants flag will publish all associated variant entries with base entry.
       --publish-all-content-types  (optional) Publish all contenttypes (cannot be set when contentTypes flag is set) --retry-failed=<value>       (optional) Retry failed entries from the logfile (overrides all other flags) This flag is used to retry publishing entries that failed to publish in a previous